-Memorial Hospital’s Respiratory Care department works closely with your physician to assist you with your cardio-respiratory needs and determine the best treatment.
+Memorial Hospital’s Respiratory Care department works closely with your physician to assist you with your cardio-respiratory needs to determine the best treatment.
 This department works with people of all ages, from infants to the elderly.
 In addition to providing quality acute care close to home that uses non-invasive technologies, our respiratory care team focuses on assessing, treating, managing, and educating outpatients through the following services.

 Memorial Hospital Respiratory Care offers Cardiac Rehabilitation sessions.
 These sessions involve exercising with cardiac monitoring, nutritional counseling, and educational information.
 This treatment is an option for those who have experienced a cardiac event, such as: